sonprogrammer/BNTYpt/README.md

 ## troubleshooting  🔫
 1. The Outlet was not applied in the LayoutPage, so the child components are not rendered.
-2. A conflict occurred during npm's dependency resolution process -> use the --legacy-peer-deps flag.
-3. when navigating from landing page to main page after logging in, the state is empty. i used `window.location.href='/browse` , but this caused the browser to refresh. so recoil state is reset. to fix it i used `useNavigate` from react router dom.
+2. when navigating from landing page to main page after logging in, the state is empty. i used `window.location.href='/browse` , but this caused the browser to refresh. so recoil state is reset. to fix it i used `useNavigate` from react router dom.
 4.images were stored in local when i post some photos. so i used Cloudinary